CluedIn-io/CluedIn.Documentation/docs/050-preparation/clean/020-manage-clean-project.md

 - In the upper-right corner of the clean project, select **Clean**.

-    The clean application containing records that need to be cleaned opens in a new tab of your browser.
+    The clean application containing records that need to be cleaned opens in the same page.

     ![manage-clean-project-3.png](../../assets/images/preparation/clean/manage-clean-project-3.png)